som-pat/City-Navigator/README.md

 ## Features

--Finds the fastest travellable route on the basis of metro, bus, walking or a mix of all.
+- Finds the fastest travellable route on the basis of metro, bus, walking or a mix of all.
--Routes take into account the weather possibilites, traffic conditions and selects travel means for the fastest ETA.
+- Routes take into account the weather possibilites, traffic conditions and selects travel means for the fastest ETA.

 Project Structure